-- 48. The Chairman reverted to the request by the UN Commission on International Trade Law to receive appropriate documentation relating to the Committee's work on a regular basis.
+48. The Chairman reverted to the request by the UN Commission on International Trade Law to receive appropriate documentation relating to the Committee's work on a regular basis.
 He suggested that UNCITRAL be given all annual review documents issued in the GPR/- series since 1981.
-These gave an overall view of all activities, including the operation of the Agreement, without going into technical details that might not be of interest. - 49.
-The Committee so agreed.
+These gave an overall view of all activities, including the operation of the Agreement, without going into technical details that might not be of interest.